MarbleHE/HECO/INSTALL.md

 @Alex: the `-DSEAL_THROW_ON_TRANSPARENT_CIPHERTEXT=OFF` is here because EVA requires it.
 Do we need it too?
 -->

+Enter the repo you just cloned (`cd SEAL` if you haven't changed the name).
+Then build it as follows:
 ```
 cmake -DSEAL_THROW_ON_TRANSPARENT_CIPHERTEXT=OFF -S . -B build
 cmake --build build